kcmr/yogui/README.md

 }
 ```

-If you also have Yogui installed globally, you can simply run `yogui` inside the project folder to launch the prompt, otherwise you'll need to run the Yogui binary inside `node_modules/` or add a new entry in the `scripts` field of your project's `package.json` with the `yogui` command.
+If you also have Yogui installed globally, you can simply run `yogui` inside the project folder to launch the prompt, otherwise you'll need to run the Yogui binary inside `node_modules/`.
+Typically you do so by adding a new entry in the `scripts` field of your project's `package.json` with the `yogui` command.

 `package.json`: